Brömserburg: History

 In the 13th century, the family of Brömser from the Wisper valley are recorded as castellans (Burgherren) of the castle within the territory of the archbishops of Mainz.

 In 1640, the south-eastern corner, facing the Rhine, was blown up by French troops of Duke Henry II of Orleans during the Thirty Years' War, at the same time destroying the upper part of the bergfried and the donjon.
 A mine passageway was driven into the bergfried, but there was no explosion.
 It is still visible today.

 The popular assertion that the Brömser von Rüdesheim family lived in the castle from 1548 until they died out in 1668, is wrong.
 What really happened is that, after the main line of the Rüdesheim family died out on the death of Melchior von Rüdesheim in 1538, the Brömsers gradually took over the Rüdesheim fief.
 The Brömsers never actually lived there, but always resided in their own house, the Brömserhof in Oberstraße 29 in Rüdesheim.
 After the Brömsers died out, the Archbishop of Mainz granted the fiefdom to Emmerich of Metternich, an heir of the Brömser von Rüdesheim family, in 1678.
 As the castle remained uninhabited, it fell into ruin in the 18th century and was initially nicknamed "Brömser's dog house", and, later, "Metternich's dog house".

 After 1811, the new owners - the counts of Ingelheim - undertook a romanticised expansion of the castle into a country house.
 In the south wing, these features were removed again in the 1950s during a renovation.

 The castle was lived in until 1937.
-In 1941 it was bought by the town of Rüdesheim.
+In 1941, it was bought by the town of Rüdesheim.
 Since 1950, it has housed the Rheingau Wine Museum with exhibits of wine culture from antiquity to the present day.
 In 1961, the destroyed south-east corner was reconstructed and, in 1969, the keep was raised to a height of 27 metres.
+The castle and wine museum is as of 2023 closed to the public.